The way you obtain your Intel® Processor can help determine your warranty eligibility.

 These program members have a relationship with Intel and can use those program benefits to help support their customers.

-- As refurbished, used, tray, or engineering sample processors.
+- As refurbished, used, or engineering sample processors.

 Some vendors misrepresent these processors as new.
 You might see used processors at auctions or marketplaces like eBay and Amazon.
 Intel warranty only applies to the original purchaser.
-Intel does not honor warranties for used, refurbished, tray, or engineering sample products.
+Intel doesn't honor warranties for used, refurbished, or engineering sample products.

 How do I determine my Intel Processor is covered under warranty?